project-chip/connectedhomeip/examples/rvc-app/README.md

 ## Out-of-band messages

-Out-of-band messages are available to simulate typical device behaviours and allow the app to navigate to all the states.
+Out-of-band messages are available to simulate typical device behaviors and allow the app to navigate to all the states.
 To send an out-of-band message, echo the JSON message to the `/tmp/chip_rvc_fifq_<PID>` file.
 The JSON message must have a `"Name"` key that contains the command name.
 This name is shown in